justynjen/justynjenBlog1/_posts/2018-03-29-7-ted-talks-everyone-should-listen-too.md

 ---
 layout: posts
 date: 2018-03-29 00:00:00
-feature-image_path: /uploads/dozen-58882-unsplash-1.jpg
+feature-image_path: /uploads/haute-stock-photography-pink-mint-marble-final-15.jpg
-title: 7 Ted Talks Anyone Can Benefit From
+title: 7 Ted Talks Everyone Should Listen Too
 Author: Justyn
 tags:
-  - '-travel'
+  - Inspiration
-  - Israel
+  - Ted Talks
-  - Middle East
+  - Self Improvement
 ---

 I decided to share with you a few of my favorite tedtalks!
 I really think that these are something that everyone can benefit from.&nbsp;